View the dashboard

 To export all widgets to an HTML report:

-1. Open the desired dashboard tab and wait for all widgets in the tab to finish loading.
+Open the dashboard tab that you want to export and wait for all widgets in the tab to finish loading.

-• The Download reports button is not available while widgets are loading.
+The Download report button is not available while widgets are loading.

-• Dashboard tabs are subject to certain limitations, including a maximum number of tabs and maximum number of measurements per tab.
-For details, see Dashboard tabs and Metrics pane.
+Dashboard tabs are subject to certain limitations, including a maximum number of tabs and maximum number of measurements per tab.
+For details, see Dashboard tabs and Metrics tree.

 Customize widgets